Andrew and Cynthia Downes in Cambridge, Andrew's first year, 1969/70

 Here is a snippet from the 6th movement, Jesus Christ is born this night, recorded on my primitive tape recorder on my lap at the premiere:

 In September 1974 I took up my first teaching post at Queen Elizabeth's Girls' High School, Barnet, London.
 I studied the violin while I was in London with Hubert Veasey from the London Symphony and Philharmonia Orchestras.
 Coincidentally, Hubert knew Andrew's uncle, Herbert Downes, who was Principal Viola in the Philharmonia!

-One day during that year, Andrew arrived at the flat which I was sharing with a friend to say he had been offered a Lecturership at the Birmingham School of Music to start in September 1975.
+One day during that year, Andrew arrived at the flat which I was sharing with a friend to say he had been offered a Lectureship at the Birmingham School of Music to start in September 1975.
 He had found a house in Blakedown, North Worcestershire.
 Could we get married and share the buying of it?
 So he always said he married me for my money!

 I got a job as a French and German teacher at King Edward VIth High School for Girls, Handsworth, Birmingham, to start that September, and we married on August 9th.